khwadj/laravel-classes/readme.md

 Version 0.3   max tested compatibility : Laravel 6.2 (hard limitation < 7.0.0 per composer.json)

-Version 0.4     max tested compatibility : Laravel 7.9.2s
+Version 0.4     max tested compatibility : Laravel 7.9.2

 Recommended version is 0.4.0 for any version of Laravel ( >= 5.8 )
 Minimum version usable is 0.3.0.
-Versions before that are not reliable.
+Versions before that are not reliable and should be avoided.

 ### Eloquent